How LaMDA works, Google’s artificial brain ‘accused’ by an engineer of having a conscience of its own

 Some people even thought that ELIZA was really a therapist — they even claimed that she had helped them.
 “We human beings are relatively easily deceived,” says Gonzalo Arroyo.

 For him, Lemoine’s claim that LaMDA has gained self-awareness “is an exaggeration.”
-According to the professor, statements like Lemoine’s do not help to maintain a healthy debate about artificial intelligence.
+According to the professor, statements like that of Lemoine do not help to maintain a healthy debate on artificial intelligence.

 “Listening to this kind of nonsense is not beneficial.
 We run the risk of it becoming mania and people thinking we are in Matrix mode, with the machines ready to finish us.
 This is something remote, it is utopian.
 I don’t think it helps to have a thoughtful conversation about the benefits of artificial intelligence,” according to Gonzalo Arroyo.